 "Are you asking me?""No, not really.
 So can you do it?", he again prods.

 "Ummm...sure, whatever.
 I'll run it in 1:59." you shout back.

 "Great.
 I'll mark you down for 1:40, because it shouldn't be that tough.
 Just push hard.
 You can do it."

 The gun goes off, and right from the start, you feel weighed down by the backpack and you're tripping over your shoes every 5th step.
-You try a few micro-bursts, but that obviously doesn't work.
-No surprise there.
+You try a few micro-bursts, but obviously that doesn't work.
+No fucking surprise.
 You're getting bitter.

 A few racers pass you, and then a few more.
 Some of the other racers are running solo, but some are racing for other, smaller clubs.
 Everyone seems so much freer.
 And faster.

 You slog through.
 By mile 15 the ankle brace has rubbed through the skin.
 Your shoulders are in knots from the backpack.
 You look over and see the coach behind a barrier, staring at you and gesturing to his watch impatiently, the international sign for "hurry up".